Link

 How is this better?

-Compared to previous iterations, the two un0rick and lit3rick boards are :
+Compared to previous iterations, the pic0rick is

 Working together